GoSolve-io/go-application-guide/docs/appdesign/DESIGN.md

 The way your app is used might change.
 Maybe you're exposing REST API now, and it's fine.
 But what if frontend guys want GraphQL?
 Or maybe your API requires authentication, but the business people want you to expose some of the resources with public access?

-With explicit architecture it is never a problem.
+With explicit architecture it's never a problem.
 You can add a new "primary adapter" for each of mentioned cases, and it won't affect a byte in core application logic and won't break any existing tests.

 ### TODO: there's more for sure :)